 Theme coordinator: Taran Thune

 Another broad topic is how research is utilised in various ways in health and care.
 This is a central pathway of impact for much research, and it often encompasses policymaking (because regulation is essential in health innovation) and industrial development (because of an expectation that new medical treatments and technologies will generate new firms and jobs).
-Our health theme is described further here.
+See more about impact of research in health and care.